shinobe179/netdata-isucon-dashboard/README.md

 Netdata dashboard for ISUCON

 # Prerequisites
-You have already installed Netdata to your machine.
+You have already installed Netdata to your local machine and servers.

 # How to Use